AlenVelocity/Aureolin/README.md

 Middlewares are functions that are called before the controller methods are called.

 The example middleware shown below will log the method and path to the console every time a request is made.
+First and only param of the `use` method is the context itslef (for now)
 ```TS
 /** @filename middlewares/logger.ts */
 import { Middleware, AureolinMiddleware } from 'aureolin'